Neuromorphic Overparameterisation and Few-Shot Learning in Multilayer Physical Neural Networks: Results

-Despite the limited information and the high variability of tasks, the network can robustly adapt to different targets with the partial information available.
-As such, the system has learned the underlying sinusoidal components and can rapidly adapt the amplitude, frequency and shift changes for each task.
-To support this claim of generalisation, Figure \ref{Metalearning} d) and e) show the average error and the average variance of the error respectively, calculated over 500 different tasks for various values of $K$ (data number) and number of updates.
+Despite the limited information and the high variability of tasks, the network learns the underlying sinusoidal components and can adapt to different targets with the partial information available.
+To support this claim of generalisation, Figures \ref{Metalearning} d) and e) show the average error < MSE >, and variance of the error, < $\sigma$\textsuperscript{2} MSE >, respectively, calculated over 500 different tasks for various few-shot train lengths and number of updates.
 The error decreases as the number of updates and available data points is increased as expected, with strong performance observed for as little as 10 training data points.
 Crucially, the variance of the error across all tasks is low, demonstrating strong generalisation.
 Finally, Figure \ref{Metalearning} f) reports an example of prediction obtained when meta-learning is applied on a single reservoir, which fails completely at the task.

 The meta-learning approach showcases the richness of the high-dimensional output space of the PNN architecture.
 The network is able to learn the general behaviour and dynamics of the input and a set of tasks enabling rapid adaptability.
 This removes the requirement for complete retraining, making essential progress toward on-the-fly system reconfiguration.